Insert the following HTML into your webpage to add this image.

 Permission to copy, reprint, or otherwise distribute KIDS COUNT data is granted as long as appropriate acknowledgement is given.
 When citing data from the website, please use: The Annie E. Casey Foundation, KIDS COUNT Data Center, datacenter.kidscount.org

 Definitions: The number of families served through Maine Families universal home visiting program for first time families and adolescent families.
 The data represent fiscal years.
 Maine Families is supported in part by the Maine Department of Health and Human Services and the Health Resources and Services Administration (HRSA) of the U.S. Department of Health and Human Services (HHS) under grants D89MC23149 and X02MC23108 for the Maternal, Infant, and Early Childhood Home Visiting Grant.

 In 2013, the county-level data were not broken out for sites that serve more than one county.
 Here are the totals for those sites:

 Claire Berkowitz, Executive Director

-The Maine Children's Alliance advocates for sound public policies to improve the lives of all Maine's children, youth and families.
+The Maine Children's Alliance advocates for sound public policies and promotes best practices to improve the lives of all Maine's children, youth and families.